Ritchie Center: Magness Arena and Joy Burns Ice Arena

-Magness Arena is home to the University of Denver's men's and women's basketball and hockey teams.
-It contains 6,026 theater-style seats for hockey, 7,200 for basketball and 8,000 for concerts.
+Magness Arena is home to the University of Denver's hockey and gymnastics teams.
+It contains 6,026 theater-style seats for hockey or gymnastics and 8,000 for concerts.

 Joy Burns Ice Arena serves as a practice rink for the university's men's and women's hockey teams.
 It is also where figure skating practices and public skate sessions are held, and is home to the Jr. Pioneers youth hockey program.

 Noteworthy events

 In 2008, President Barack Obama and former president Bill Clinton were at the Ritchie Center to give speeches prior to Colorado's caucus.

 In 2009, there was a regional FIRST Robotics Competition tournament, as well as a world cup stacking competition, the World Sport Stacking Championships.